apache/causeway-site/content/contributors/development-environment.md

 If you are **not a committer**, please see the [contributing](contributing.html) page for details on which repo to clone from.

+#### Configuring Git

-You should then configure your user name and password; see also [Apache's git](https://git-wip-us.apache.org/) docs:
+Next up is to configure your user name and password; see also [Apache's git](https://git-wip-us.apache.org/) docs:

 <pre>
 git config user.name "<i>My Name Here</i>"
 git config user.email <i>myusername@apache.org</i>
 </pre>

-And, you should also configure the `core.autocrlf` so that line endings are normalized to LF (Unix style) in the rep; again see [Apache's git](https://git-wip-us.apache.org/) page:
+Next, configure the `core.autocrlf` so that line endings are normalized to LF (Unix style) in the rep; again see [Apache's git](https://git-wip-us.apache.org/) page:

 - on Windows, use:
 <pre>git config core.autocrlf auto